Chern insulators and topological flat bands in cavity-embedded kagome systems: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We have studied the band topology of a kagome system using the muffin-tin potential under a circularly polarized cavity field.
+We have studied the band topology of a kagome system using the muffin-tin potential in a chiral cavity.
 Because the cavity field, which breaks time-reversal symmetry, induces a mass gap, a Chern insulating phase emerges when the light-matter interaction is introduced.
 We have shown that a flat band acquires a nonzero Chern number due to the light-matter interaction.
 Moreover, we have found that stronger light-matter coupling can induce topological phase transitions between different Chern insulating phases in the kagome system.
+These changes in the band topology stem from gap closings between different pairs of the three bands, suggesting that the presence of multiple bands is important.
 We also have demonstrated existence of topological edge states by constructing tight-binding models.
 The chirality of the edge states is switched when the topological phase transition occurs in the USC regime.
 Our work has revealed that various Chern insulating phases can be realized in the cavity-embedded kagome system.
+Experimentally, quantum Hall transport has been measured in split-ring resonator cavities \cite{Appugliese2022_breakdown_topo, Enkner2025_cavity_qhe}.
+Therefore, the kagome Chern insulators induced by cavity fields can be observed via quantum Hall transport.